ShawnMayol/quizmis-vite/README.md

 ## Project Overview

 Quizmis is a web application designed to enhance learning through interactive quizzes.
-This project is built using React + Vite for the front end, with Tailwind CSS for styling, and MySQL with PHP for the back end.
-The application allows users to log in, sign up, and participate in various quizzes, providing a fun and educational experience.
+This project is built using React + Vite for the front end, with Tailwind CSS for styling, and Firebase for the back end.
 ## Tech Stack
- SHawn

 - **Frontend**:
     - React
     - Vite
     - Tailwind CSS
 - **Backend**:
-    -   PHP
-    -   MySQL
+    - Firebase
 - **Routing**: React Router

 ## Getting Started